PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 19:39:22
+Last updated: 2024-04-05 19:39:55
-Random Quote: The wheels of bureaucracy tend to move at their own speed. - Walt Breslin
+Random Quote: You think you've lost everything?
+You have no idea! - Kim Wexler